Search

 Lowering the waistline through trunk liposuction in the abdominal and flank regions can have a significant impact on the fit of clothing generally made for women, which tends to accentuate the waist.

-The buttocks is the second area we generally target for patients seeking a conventionally “feminizing” effect through gender-affirming body contouring.
+The buttocks and hip region is the second area we generally target for patients seeking a conventionally “feminizing” effect through gender-affirming body contouring.
+Your surgeon can permanently augment these areas through a BBL fat transfer, hip dip fat transfer, or hip implants.

 As you can see in the figures below, gluteal forms differ in all people.
-What may be viewed as a conventionally “masculine” gluteal form tends to have a flatness or concavity at the mid-lateral buttock, and a relative absence of lateral hip fullness.
-A smooth inward sweep of the waist and lower back are characteristic of a conventionally more “feminine” form.
-Therefore, approaches in body contouring for trans women and nonbinary people aim at increasing the fatty tissue in the gluteal region to highlight a distinct transition from the lower back.
+What may be viewed as a conventionally “masculine” gluteal form tends to have a flatness or concavity at the mid-lateral buttock, and a relative absence of lateral hip fullness

 In the past, GCC billed for multiple units, each representing different areas on the body, and the procedure was reimbursed based on the number of units.
 However, insurance companies are now reimbursing for only one (1) unit, regardless of the number billed.